elvis-epx/IoT/mpy/README.md

 - energy\_stage.py is used by testing and coverage framework.
 - lib/energy/\*.py are the profile-specific modules

+The profile-specific modules tend to follow a pattern:

+- lib/profile/sensor.py contains interfaces with hardware sensors.
+Some modules talk directly with the hardware, some do it through third-party modules found at lib/third/.
+- lib/profile/actuator.py contains interfaces with hardware actuators.
+- lib/profile/service.py contains classes that represent MQTT topics (published and subscribed).

 So, to create a new profile, you would probably take the most similar profile that already exists, and copy all these files using the new profile name as prefix.